-©2015 Wizards of the Coast LLC, P.O.
+© 2019 Wizards of the Coast LLC, P.O.
 Box 707, Renton, WA 98057-0707, U.S.A.
-Manufactured by: Hasbro SA, Route de Courroux 6, 2800 Delemont, CH.
-Represented by: Hasbro Europe, 2 Roundwood Ave, Stockley Park, Uxbridge, Middlesex, UB11,1AZ.
-UK, DUNGEONS & DRAGONS, D&D, WIZARDS OF THE COAST, Temple of Elemental Evil, all other Wizards of the Coast product names, and their respective logos are trademarks of Wizards of the Coast in the U.S.A. and other countries.
+DUNGEONS & DRAGONS, D&D, WIZARDS OF THE COAST, Waterdeep: Dungeon of the Mad Mage, all other Wizards of the Coast product names, and their respective logos had hage, an other wizards of the Coast in the U.S.A. and other countries.
+All Wizards of the Coast in the U.S.A. and other countries.
 All Wizards characters, character names, and the distinctive likenesses thereof are property of Wizards of the Coast LLC.
 This material is protected under the copyright laws of the United States of America.
 Any reproduction or unauthorized use of the material or artwork contained herein is prohibited without the express written permission of Wizards of the Coast LLC.
 This product is a work of fiction.
 Any similarity to actual people, organizations, places, or events included herein is purely coincidental.
-Printed in the U.S.A. ©2015 Wizards of the Coast LLC, P.O.
-Box 707, Renton, WA 98057-0707, U.S.A.